 - Earlier on in the strip, it was also hinted that certain words like "bathtub" are derived from troll highblood vocabulary for the troll equivalents of those items.

-- Irregular Webcomic! provides a different explanation for the start of World War One.
+- Irregular Webcomic! provides a different explanation for the start of World War I.

 - Consolers is this with video game history and recent events.